Angelica (character): Orlando Innamorato

-In Orlando Innamorato, Angelica is introduced as the daughter of Galafrone, the king of "Cathay", or "China".
-But this seeming inconsistency can be resolved.
+In Orlando Innamorato, Angelica is introduced as the daughter of Galafrone, the king of "Cathay" or "India".
+Cathay commonly refers to China, not India, but this seeming inconsistency can be resolved:

 Boiardo considered Cathay to be a city, and "Cathay was a city in India inferior or Serica" according to the Mappamondo Borgiano.
 She comes to Charlemagne's court with her brother Argalia (who assumes the identity of a knight named Uberto dal Leòne).
 All the knights are smitten with her, especially the cousins Orlando (Roland) and Rinaldo (Renaud), but the protective Argalia will only allow her to marry a man who can best him in a joust.
 When Argalia eventually falls to the Saracen knight Ferraù, Orlando and Rinaldo threaten to destroy each other over her.
 As the Saracens lay siege to Duke Naimon's estate, Charlemagne promises Angelica's hand to whichever cousin fights best for him.
 The battle is lost, however, and the characters go on to further adventure: Rinaldo and Angelica drink from magic fountains twice, each time leaving one madly in love and the other indifferent, while Orlando loses his wits to his passion.